-The undertaking operates entirely in Spanish territory, with the exception of the Assistance sector, in which the undertaking is authorised to operate in Portugal (premiums in Portugal amounted to 44 and 32 thousand euros in 2020 and 2019 respectively).
+The Company operates entirely in Spanish territory, with the exception of the Assistance sector, in which the Company is authorised to operate in Portugal (premiums in Portugal amounted to 67 and 44 thousand euros in 2021 and 2020 respectively).
 Its business distribution channels are mainly telephone and internet sales.